 The Australian fascination with real estate seems to extend to property overseas.

-US real estate website Zillow says more than 1 million Australians browse US homes on its website every year.
+US real estate website Zillow says more than 1 million Australians browse homes in the United States on its website every year.

 “Traffic is highest from Australians living in Sydney, Melbourne, Brisbane, Perth and Adelaide, and most searches are for active, on-market real estate and rental listings,” says Zillow’s Aussie Expat Report.